 Buildings are listed because they are identified as having special architectural or historic interest and may be important due to their age or condition.

 Listing a building means that any changes to a building are controlled by the Planning Service, meaning that a reasoned and controlled approach is taken to protecting it for future generations.
+We have just under 1,200 listed buildings of special archietectural or historic interested in Sheffield.

 Heritage List for England

-Search the National Heritage List for England, it includes:
+The National Heritage List for England contains:

 - Listed Buildings